 The Museum of Zoology

 has over 15 million specimens, with extensive collections in insects, mites, mollusks, fish, amphibians and reptiles, birds and mammals.
 Additional curated materials include osteological preparations, frozen tissues for molecular work, and sound recordings for birds, insects and amphibians.
-Collections are housed in the Ruthven Museums Building on central campus.
-The "wet" collections are currently being moved to Varsity Drive to comply with updated fire codes.
+Collections are housed in the Research Museums Center, five miles south of central campus on Varsity Dr.

 has over 1.7 million specimens of plants, fungi and algae, with especially comprehensive collections in special strengths in Michigan and the Neotropical flora.
-The collections are housed at 3600 Varsity Drive in Ann Arbor, a 15 minute drive from central campus, with an annex in the Kraus Natural Science Building on central campus.
+The collections are housed in the Research Museums Center, five miles south of central campus on Varsity Dr.

 The Museum of Paleontology

 houses the fourth largest university collection of fossil materials in the United States, with special strengths in paleobotany, Michigan Basin Paleozoic invertebrates, Permo-Triassic reptiles, Paleocene-Eocene mammals, and Plio-Pleistocene mammals and fishes.
-In addition to the collections in the Ruthvens Museums Building, facilities include modern preparation facilities and a morphometrics laboratory.
+Facilities include modern preparation facilities and a morphometrics laboratory.
+The museum collections are located in the Research Museums Center, five miles south of central campus on Varsity Dr.

 The university owns and maintains a number of field sites in Michigan for research and education; these are described below.
 In addition, many EEB faculty and graduate students conduct research at field sites around the U.S. and the entire world, using a rich array of national and international resources.
 See individual faculty pages for descriptions of their research.